ronnies007/Breakout_QLearner/README.md

 - Tensorflow
 - pygame
 - python36
+- RAMDISK is used for saving NetStates
+- plus a Textfile is saved there, for plotting with matplotlib

 P.S.
 I know this code is a mess. sry for that.
 Im just interested in it.
      If someone has an idea, your welcome !!

+- start with: "python breakout07_train.py"